Oh, nothing. Just peeking through the blinds at lesser mortals. And you?

 We could hardly claim to be the go-to site for vintage tabloids if we didn’t include the National Enquirer.
 This actually isn’t a stretch, because the Enquirer first began publishing during the heyday of vintage tabs in the early fifties, and had published under another name for decades before that.
 The Enquirer’s paper stock was cheap, its printing low rent, and its use of color rare to non-existent, but the formula worked.
 Where the expensive tabs dazzled with their kaleidoscopes of color, the Enquirer offered single ideas paired with large, bold images.
 The formula set the paper apart, and it is the only vintage tabloid that survives today.
 This issue, with Belgian-born superstar Audrey Hepburn, was published March 3, 1963.

 Crazy legs Peck gets a lower body transplant.

-As long as we’re on the subject of Stanley Donen, here are two one-sheets for his 1966 caper Arabesque, starring Gregory Peck and the great Sophia Loren.
+As long as we’re on the subject of Stanley Donen movies, here are two one-sheets painted by Robert McGinnis for the 1966 caper Arabesque, starring Gregory Peck and the great Sophia Loren.
 Donen was trying to capture the mod magic of his earlier feature Charade, which had starred Audrey Hepburn and Cary Grant.
 We can’t say he fully succeeded there, but he did make an adventure romance full of joie de vivre that’s well worth seeing.
 The two posters differ in one fascinating aspect—Gregory Peck’s lower body has been transplanted in the bottom version.
 We know the dancing pose at top was the original, but we think the upright stance in the re-do is an improvement, as is the cool magenta background.
 It’s killer art for a killer flick, and we recommend you check it out.

 The headlines that mattered yesteryear.